micropython/micropython/docs/library/machine.I2C.rst

       - *sda* should be a pin object specifying the pin to use for SDA.
       - *freq* should be an integer which sets the maximum frequency for SCL.
+      - *timeout* is the maximum time in microseconds to allow for I2C transactions.
+This parameter is not allowed on some ports.

    Note that some ports/boards will have default values of *scl* and *sda* that can be changed in this constructor.
 Others will have fixed values